rcjj98/tp/docs/UserGuide.md

 ##General Features
 ### Viewing Help: `help`
-Shows a message explaining how to access the help page and the basic commands.
+Shows a message explaining how to access the help page and the basic flags.

 Format: `help`